jgusta/terraform-aws-s3-cf-mirror/README.md

 ## This repo

+> ⚠️  Notice (Oct 2022): This template mostly made obsolete by [Cloudflare Pages](https://pages.cloudflare.com/), since it is about as free as amazon, and you only need the single cloudflare account.
+While netlify was already an option when this template was made, it doesn't have the same free tier as Cloudflare, which offers 100 sites of 20k files each.

 This is a terraform config that describes:

 1) An s3 bucket with the the static website feature enabled, but not public.